mate-academy/jv-stream-github-practice/README.md

 2. Given a List of Integer numbers, subtract 1 from each element on an odd position (having the odd index).
-    Then return thew average of all odd numbers or throw NoSuchElementException.
+    Then return the average of all odd numbers or throw NoSuchElementException.

 3. Given a List of `People` instances (having `name`, `age` and `sex` fields), for example, `Arrays.asList( new People(«Victor», 16, Sex.MAN), new People(«Helen», 42, Sex.WOMEN))`,